Robyn Hitchcock Album Reviews

 1985, 8/10

 I don’t always bother covering live albums on this site, but Gotta Let This Hen Out! is among the more entertaining.
-Recorded shortly after the release of Fegmania!, at The Marquee in London, it’s an energetic run through an already stellar catalogue.
-It’s named for a line from the 1981 b-side, ‘Listening to the Higsons’, which is featured here – in the song, Hitchcock repeats his misheard line, originally “gotta let this heat out”.
+It was recorded at The Marquee in London, shortly after the release of Fegmania!.
+It’s an energetic jaunt through an already stellar catalogue.
+It’s named for a line from the 1981 b-side, ‘Listening to the Higsons’.
+‘Higsons’ is featured on the record and includes the line “gotta let this heat out”.

 1986, 8.5/10

-‘Airscape’ is my favourite here, but most of these songs are strong.
-‘Winchester’ is pretty and stately, while ‘Bass’ is built around a terrific Metcalfe bass line and has some of Hitchcock’s silliest wordplay – “The looming mullet and the wily bream/Are at the window with a quiet scream.”
+‘Airscape’ is my favourite here, but most songs are strong.
+‘Winchester’ is pretty and stately.
+‘Bass’ builds around a terrific Metcalfe bass line and has some of Hitchcock’s silliest wordplay – “The looming mullet and the wily bream/Are at the window with a quiet scream.”
 The swirling organ and group harmonies in ‘Ted, Woody and Junior’ are lovely.

 The mid-1980s was clearly a creative time for Hitchcock and CD editions of Element of Light feature quality bonus tracks.
-Notable in particular are the most largest deviations from the album’s sound – the b-side ‘Tell Me About Your Drugs’ is a catchy rocker, where the members swap instruments, while there’s also the theatrical silliness of ‘The Can Opener’.
+The largest deviations from the album’s sound are particularly notable.
+The b-side ‘Tell Me About Your Drugs’ is a catchy rocker where the members swap instruments, while the ‘The Can Opener’ is a silly but entertaining skit.

 1988, 7/10

-There’s enough good material to make it worthwhile, but Globe of Frogs is a bizarre major label debut, perhaps his least approachable album to date.
+There’s enough good material to make it worthwhile, but Globe of Frogs is a bizarre major-label debut, perhaps Hitcock’s least approachable album.

 1989, 7.5/10